This LibGuide will help you get started with using resources related to Plant Sciences at the University of Cambridge, including:

 If you need information on plants, the Plant Sciences Library is the logical place to start, and all members of the University are welcome to use it.
 A brief indication of the material we hold can be found on these webpages under the 'collections' tab above.
 Further information on specialist print resources for plants, and library help, is available via the Plant Sciences Library website.

 There is a separate Herbarium Library in the Sainsbury Laboratory, which holds floras, works on taxonomy and monographs.
-See here for information on using the Herbarium Library, as it is not a walk-in facility
+Further information can be found on the Herbarium Library website.
+Please note, the Sainsbury Laboratory is a restricted access building.

-The Cory Library [most of which is also conveniently housed in the same space as the Herbarium Library in the Sainsbury Laboratory] holds items relevant to horticulture - See the Cory Library website
+The Cory Library [most of which is also conveniently housed in the same space as the Herbarium Library in the Sainsbury Laboratory] holds items relevant to horticulture.
+For more information, please visit the Cory Library website